Rybenko-Pasha/react-test-task/README.md

 # Practice of vanila JavaScript with js30

-This is repository my test task for react course in MateAcademy
+This is my test task for react course in MateAcademy

 ## List